 How do you respond to yourself when something doesn't go to plan with your kids?
 Are you able to be gentle to yourself, or does your inner critic pop up?

 Do you notice when it comes up & what triggers it?
 Or is it so much a part of you that you barely register it?

-By giving your critic a name and concretely pinning down common triggers & criticisms, you are helping to separate yourself from it, to learn that it is not you.
-In fact, it is rather repetitive & predictable.
+By giving your critic a name and concretely pinning down common triggers & criticisms, you are helping to separate your inner self from this part of you: it is a part of you, but it is not you.
+You are noticing that it is rather repetitive & predictable, too.

 By connecting with your Wise Mind you are bringing out the wisdom you already have about how else to view the situation.
 By allowing both perspectives to co-exist, not judging or reacting to either one, & not getting into a struggle, you are taking the power out of the critical voice.

 6. Focus on your breath.
 Ground yourself through your toes and feet.
 Repeat until the moment of struggle has passed, and you can return to what's important.